International Engineering Program

 1. URI Office of International Education – Step 2: Complete Phase 2: Post-Decision of your URI Application for IEP Study Abroad.
 This includes your Pre-Approval Form.
 Deadline: May 1st

 2. Internship Documents and Placement: Past GIEP program participants will visit the IEP/IBP prep courses GER 351 and GER 352, and will talk about their internships in Germany.
 You will work on your German cover letter and resume in class.
-With Dr. Tracksdorf’s help, you will gain access to our internship portal where you can learn more about the different German companies that have internships and view projects from past GIEP program participants to help you determine the company you would like to intern for.
-In case you were not able to take GER 351 and 352, please schedule an appointment with Dr. Tracksdorf or Dr. Berka.
+With Dr. Berka’s help, you will gain access to our internship portal where you can learn more about the different German companies that have internships and view projects from past GIEP program participants to help you determine the company you would like to intern for.
+In case you were not able to take GER 351 and 352, please schedule an appointment with Dr. Berka.

 April